Robert Olejnik (pilot): Western Front

 In September 1941, with the exception of 3.
 Staffel which followed in November, I. Gruppe of JG 3 was transferred from the Eastern Front to Germany for rest and re-supply.
 In November 1941, it was transferred to the northern Netherlands and on 15 January 1942 re-designated II.
 Gruppe of Jagdgeschwader 1 (JG 1—1st Fighter Wing) in Katwijk.
 In consequence, 1.
 Staffel of JG 3 became the 4.
 Staffel of JG 1, 2.
 Staffel of JG 3 became the 5.
 Staffel of JG 1, and 3.
 Staffel of JG 3 became the 6.
 Staffel of JG 1.
 In consequence, Olejnik then commanded 4.
 Staffel of JG 1.
 On 9 May 1943, Olejnik was scrambled at 19:46 to intercept a De Havilland Mosquito bomber which he shot down north of Amsterdam.

 When on 16 May, Hauptmann Dietrich Wickop, the commanding officer of II.
 Gruppe, was killed in action, Olejnik was briefly tasked with the leadership of the Gruppe.
-In consquence, Olejnik was replaced by Leutnant Heinz Tröger as head of 4.
+In consequence, Olejnik was replaced by Leutnant Heinz Tröger as head of 4.
 Staffel.
-Tröger was killed on 17 June and was succeed by Leutnant Richard Haug who was killed in aflight accident one week later.
+Tröger was killed on 17 June and was succeeded by Leutnant Richard Haug who was killed in a flight accident one week later.
 Olejnik then resumed command of the Staffel, handing command of the Gruppe to Hauptmann Walter Hoeckner.
 On 26 July, Olejnik was appointed Gruppenkommandeur (group commander) of III.
 Gruppe of JG 1.
 He succeed Major Karl-Heinz Leesmann who had been killed in action the day before.
 Command of 4.
 Staffel was passed on to Oberleutnant Eugen Kotiza.
 On 17 August during the Schweinfurt-Regensburg mission, Olejnik claimed a United States Army Air Forces Boeing B-17 Flying Fortress bomber shot down.